-Our distilling operation uses two distinct styles of still to produce our spirits – a charentais still and a gin still.
-Our stills are made from copper, a material that has two distinct advantages.
-Copper conducts heat from the flames to the wash with very little loss, and then removes the heat from the vapor in the condenser.
-It also acts as a catalyst to oxidize undesirable sulfur compounds and removes them from the final product.
-By using copper, we produce a better tasting product in the most efficient manner possible.
+Copper is a material that has two distinct advantages.
+It’s an excellent conduct of heat, and it also acts as a catalyst to oxidize undesirable sulfur compounds from the final distilled spirit.
+By using copper, we produce a better tasting product in the most efficient way possible.

 Looking for a geekier description of the distilling process?
 Click below for a more in-depth discussion.